langa98/C.A.R.E/README.md

 A C++ console-based crisis management system for handling supplies, shipments, shelter data, aid requests, and emergency logistics.

 ## 📌 Overview
-The CRISES AID RESOURCE ENGINE (C.A.R.E.) is designed to simulate how crisis-response organizations manage inventory, requests, distribution, and field operations.
+The CRISIS AID RESOURCE ENGINE (C.A.R.E.) is designed to simulate how crisis-response organizations manage inventory, requests, distribution, and field operations.
 It demonstrates:
 - File handling
 - Object-oriented programming
 - Recursion